 In response to patient and provider feedback, we’ve updated our patient portal to include what we call the “gender box.”
 You can leave it blank or fill it with any info that you think we should know: your gender identity, the pronouns you use, your preferred name, etc. Your legal name will appear in insurance transactions and prescriptions, but our staff and providers will use your preferred name in most other documentation and any personal interactions.
 We ask for feedback after every visit, so if we slip up and misgender you, please let us know so we can apologize and correct the mistake.

 Intake forms are often lacking when it comes to gender identity, and online health histories never tell the whole story.
 That’s why, during a wellness visit, we review this information verbally with all our patients.
 The visit is a great opportunity to talk about gender identity, sexual orientation, and other personal topics related to your health.
-Based on this more comprehensive information gathered during a wellness visit, along with your health history, your provider can make recommend the best care for you.
+Based on this more comprehensive information gathered during a wellness visit, along with your health history, your provider can make personalized recommendations.

 If a patient identifies themselves as transgender, we would typically ask whether they prefer feminine, masculine, or gender-neutral pronouns when meeting for the first time.
 A patient named Charlie*, a transgender man in his 20s, shared his thoughts on the experience.

 “It’s really great when a primary care provider asks about that because it shows they care enough to ask about how I refer to myself,” says Charlie, who uses he, him and his, but has other non-binary trans friends who prefer the pronouns they, them and their.
 “It shows they have a level of competence.”